 Modifications at Chaboya/North Divisions Phase I (North Yard) were completed in March 2015.
-Request for Proposal (RFP) for design services for Phase II involving modifications to the Chaboya Yard was issued in October 2018 and contract was awarded to STV Inc in April 2019.
-Design is ongoing and construction advertisement for construction is planned for early 2021.
+Request for Proposal (RFP) for design services for Phase II involving modifications to the Chaboya Yard was issued in October 2018 and was awarded to STV Inc in April 2019.
+Design was completed in July 2021 and construction was advertised in May 2022.\